-Student Na ame
+Student Name

-What is yo ur post-seco ndary goal (plans for after gra duation)?
+What is yo ur post-seco ndary goal (plans for after gradu uation)?

-- college or university •
+Attend a 4-year college or university

-Purs sue a 2-year a associate degree or attend a te chnical/specialized training school
+Pursue a 2-year associate degree or attend a technical/specialized training school

 Wor k full-time

 Enter the military

 Und ecided

-Why do yo u want to ta ke less than 7 credits during v our senior year?
-Check all th nat annly
+201 1 1111

-Viny do yo ou want to take less than 7 credits during your senior year?
+Why do yo Vhy do you want to take less than 7 credits during your senior year?
 Check all that apply.
 Participating in an internship or pre-apprenticeship - list company

 Employment - list company

 Dual Enrollment outside of ECIHSA - list institution

 Additional Reason/Information:

-Student Parent -
+Student Parent

 Initials Initials

-I have considered the impact th

-nto an apprenticeship program, etc.
+• choice will have on my post-second , .

+tary commitment, entrance into an
-graduation and confirm that the

-schedule I am requesting will er isure i meet these requirement .5.
+I have reviewed the information detailing the requirements for graduation and confirm that the schedule I am requesting will ensure I meet these requirements.

+Schedule Full requesting will ens are rineer these requirements.

-How many credits are v ou requesting to take?
-(Studer nts will be required to mainta ain at least 1 credit over the
+How many How many credits are you requesting to take?
+(Students will be required to maintain at least 1 credit over the

-- equirements as a buffer.) -
+minimum graduation requirements as a buffer.)

-If submitte d after receiv ving your schedule, which class (es) are you requesting to d rop?
+If submitted after receiving your schedule, which class(es) are you requesting to drop?

-When wou ld you profer your classes to be?
-Please che ack one helow
+When would you prefer your classes to be?
+Please check one below.

-□ Morni ernoon No Preference ck one below.
+□ Morning □ Afternoon □ No Preference

-118 - 71166

-ALL WAIVER REQUI ESTS MUST BE SUBMITTED
+ALL WAIVER REQUESTS MUST BE SUBMITTED BY THE SECOND WEEK IN JUNE

-· OND WEEK IN JUNE
+BT THE SECO ND WEEK IN JOINE

-Parent Signature: Date:
+Parent Signa ature: Date:

+o.
+1 . o.

-Student Sigr Student Signature: Date:
+Student Signature: Date: Date:

-PRIC к ГО SUBMITTI NG, PLEASE REVIEW THE COMPLETE SCHEDULE CHANGE PROCEDURES IN THE PROGRAM OF STUDIES.
+PRIOR TO SUBMITTING, PLEASE REVIEW THE COMPLETE SCHEDULE CHANGE PROCEDURES IN THE PROGRAM OF STUDIES.

 APPROVED NOT APPROVED

+Dringinal Ci- natura: Data

 Principal Sig nature: Date: